This post may contain affiliate links.

 If you’ll be using a glass measuring cup, put some hot water into your glass measuring cup to warm it while your wax is melting.
 This will ensure that your wax stays melted when transferred for pouring.

-Start by melting the beeswax.
-Once the beeswax is melted, remove it from the heat and add the coconut oil (if using), and stir to combine.
+beeswax is melted, remove it from the heat, add the coconut oil (if using), and stir to combine.
 This is also when you can add a few drops of fragrance if you want your candle to have a scent other than natural beeswax.

 If using a glass measuring cup, pour the warm water out of your glass measuring cup and dry it, then transfer your melted wax to this container for pouring.
 Otherwise, pour right from your melting container.